What is the Value of a Financial Advisor?

 Some of the questions a financial professional can help you answer include:

-• Is it better to take a lump sum for a pension or annuity payout?
+- Is taking a lump sum for a pension or annuity payout better?

 Long-Term Financial Planning

-In addition to providing advice, your financial advisor can create a comprehensive, personalized plan that helps you reach your retirement goals.
+Your financial advisor can provide advice and create a comprehensive, personalized plan to help you reach your retirement goals.

 Additionally, they can help with income planning once you are nearing retirement and it’s time to start drawing down your assets.
 Income planning is crucial to making sure your assets last.
 From helping to determine which accounts to take withdrawals from first to making sensible investments that balance the need for current and future income, your advisor’s training and experience will help formulate the right drawdown strategy for you.